MariaDB Galera Cluster Configuration Guide

 Introduction

-This guide walks you towards installing and setting up a MariaDB cluster with galera on Redhat 8 enterprise linux.
+This page walks you towards installing and setting up a MariaDB cluster with galera on Redhat 8 enterprise linux.

 Prepare Redhat server